asadcs/MicroservicesTechTest/README.md

 ## Overview

-The Pixel Service Management API offers a robust solution designed for e-commerce analytics, focusing on tracking website visits via an embedded pixel.
-This solution is pivotal for facilitating CRUD operations within the "Product" domain.
+The Pixel Service Management API focusing on tracking website visits via an embedded pixel.
 Leveraging the power of .NET 7 and Minimal APIs, the project architecture is built upon Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS), and the MediatR pattern, ensuring scalability and maintainability.

 ## Features